 It is so easy to get caught up in the craziness of daily life and forget that every choice we make is impacting the Earth in some way.
 Many of the everyday conveniences we are all so addicted to can have a negative impact on the health of our planet.

 We are all guilty of putting convenience first and the health of our planet second.
-Myself and my family included!
+I include myself and my family in that.
 There is no reason to point fingers or feel bad about it.
 We are all just doing what we need to do to get through the day.

 1. Use environmentally-friendly, non-toxic cleaning products.

 Conventional cleaning products can negatively impact the environment, because they are usually made from non-biodegradable materials, contain hazardous chemicals, and use non-renewable resources.
 Eco-Friendly, non-toxic cleaning products are far better for not only the planet’s health but your family’s health as well.

 When looking for Earth-friendly cleaning products always do your research.
 Make sure they are made by a sustainable manufacturer and contain naturally derived ingredients.
 They should not contain any toxic chemicals.